bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 All console functions only accept a single arduino String.
 It is not necessary to enter the string with surrounding `“”` quotes.
 The different strings this function accepts are:

-1. Three byte door ID separated by colons, for example 3C:2B:1A  See Additional Information section above for where to locate an IM21 door sensor’s door ID.
+1. Three byte door ID separated by commas, for example 3C,2B,1A  See Additional Information section above for where to locate an IM21 door sensor’s door ID.
 2. e - echos, aka publish to cloud, the door ID the Particle is currently connected to

 **Return(s):**